Can You Lose Belly Fat By Riding A Stationary Bike?

 1. How to set up your bike

 You want to set up your bike properly.
 If the seat is too high or too low, it could cause you to become injured.
-Watch this video below on adjusting your seat.
+Watch the video below on adjusting your seat.
 The video talks about people with knee pain, but the bike adjustment works for everyone.
 If you have a spin bike, click on this link.
 For recumbent bike owners, go here.

-2. Warm-up before your workout
+2. Warm up before your workout

 3. Avoid bike boredom